-Some housecleaning and preventative maintenance tasks only need to be done once or twice a year.
-The problem is, we forget to do them once or twice a year.
+February house cleaning checklist: Some tasks only need to be done once or twice a year.
+The problem is that we forget to do them once or twice a year.

-Fluff up down pillows with a short spin in the dryer (no heat, please).
+Don't forget the bed linen toppers: Fluff up pillows with a short spin in the dryer (no heat, please).

-This is an especially good time to clean out your linen closet.
-Rotate little used linens and towels to the front lines.
+This is a good time to clean out your linen closet.
+Rotate rarely-used linens and towels to the front lines.
 Launder everything.

 Clean bookshelves.
-Take everything down and dust.
-Now, consider very carefully what you return to the shelf.
+Take everything down from bookshelves and dust.
+Now consider very carefully what you return to the shelves.
 Does it really deserve to be there?
 Or would it be happier in a second-hand bookstore?

 Vacuum each book before you reshelve it, using the vacuum cleaner's soft brush attachment.

-Get your beefy significant other to help you move all the large appliances out from the walls so you can vacuum behind and underneath them.
-Change the water filter for the fridge while you're back there.
-See all 12 monthly home maintenance checklists here.
+Get your beefy significant other to help you move all the large appliances away from the walls so you can vacuum behind and underneath them.
+Don't forget to change the water filter for the fridge while you're back there.